drewhart/geonomics_docs/sphinx_dir/doc.rst

                       #timesteps; a value of 0 or None will default to a single
                       #data-collection step after the model has run
                   'include_land':         False,
-                      #if True, will save the Land object each time other data is saved
+                      #if True, will save the Landscape object each time other data is saved
                       #(probably only useful if land is changing in some way not manually coded by the user)
                   'include_fixed_sites':  False,
                       #if True, and if genetic data is to be formatted as VCFs,